sromanowski12/education/c311/notes/recursion-notes.md

 (depth '((a b (c d) e) f g (h i (j)))) ; 3
 ```

-Here we see a function called depth implemented using deep recursion, that checks the level of nesting happening in the list.
-An empty list will have a depth of 0.
-A flat list, with no nesting, but with some elements in it, will have a depth of 1.
-If we add a nested list inside the structure, the depth increases to 2, and so on.
-For the example that we see here, the depth is 3 because the sublist (c d) is nested inside a list that is nested inside the bigger list.

-We can see the important part highlighted here: we have to check if the first element of the list is a list, and if it is, we call the function recursively both on the car of the list and on the cdr of the list.
-Then we add 1 to the result of the car, because if we’re calling the function on the car, then that is already 1 level nested into L. The call on the cdr doesn’t get anything added to it because the cdr is part of the original list and not nested inside it.
-The values from the two branches are compared to each other, and the larger of the two is returned.

-Then if the car of the list is not a list, we make a call on the cdr, then return the larger between the depth of the cdr and 1.
-This is because when the cdr becomes nil, the function returns 0, and we don’t want that to propagate back through the recursive calls.
-Plus, if we’re making the call on the cdr, then the list has at least one element, which means that the depth is at least 1.
-But we could find some more nesting happening in the cdr that would make it higher.

 **Recursion Tree**
 A tree with a node for each recursive call and where the children of a node are the recursive calls it generates.